 “This splendidly crafted work is a tour de force…this is the work of a composer with a distinctive voice and sensibility.” -Lawrence Budmen, Miami Herald Tribune

 James says “I want the audience to be involved.
 I want this music to speak directly to them.”
 With smaller audiences, he creates interactive audience experiences; with larger audiences in significant concert halls, James uses his natural capacity to communicate to bring the audience into the heart of the music.

 James Blachly is a conductor dedicated to audience engagement, community outreach, and imaginative programming.
-Recently named the 12th Music Director of the Johnstown Symphony Orchestra, Mr. Blachly also serves as Music Director of the Experiential Orchestra, Music Director of Geneva Light Opera, and co-Artistic Director of The Dream Unfinished, a social justice orchestra in New York City.
+Recently named the 12th Music Director of the Johnstown Symphony Orchestra, Mr. Blachly also serves as Music Director of the Experiential Orchestra, Music Director of Geneva Light Opera, and is a co-founder of The Dream Unfinished, a social justice orchestra in New York City.
 Steve Smith, writing for the New York Times, praised his performance of Mahler 4, saying, “Mr. Blachly’s interpretation had a subtle elasticity” and his “thoughtful conception was admirable.”

 His innovative programming has invited audiences to dance to Stravinsky’s Rite of Spring, join with the orchestra in “Loft Parties” in New York City, and engage with Symphonie fantastique and Petrouchka with circus choreography in an ongoing collaboration with The Muse in Brooklyn.
 Dedicated to finding new ways of empowering audiences, Blachly is also in demand as a speaker on Listening as Leadership, bringing his expertise as a conductor and passion for music to corporations, schools, and other organizations.